If we were to gather our authors in one room, it would be the best kind of cocktail party

 We are drawn to fiction that transcends its given category through masterful writing and wide appeal.
 No matter the genre, we seek multi-faceted characters and relationships we long to revisit and stories that stay with us.
 We love the funny and quirky, the searing and incisive, the dark and defiant.
 We thrill at getting lost in other worlds and time periods.
 We relish contemporary fiction that explores the here and now with startling acuity.

-Our authors have won the Pen/Hemingway Award, the British Fantasy Award, the Aurealis Award, the Locus Award, and the ALA’s Alex Award among numerous other awards, and been finalists for the Hugo, the Nebula, and the Orange Prize.
+Our authors have won the Pen/Hemingway Award, the World Fantasy Award, the British Fantasy Award, the Aurealis Award, the Locus Award, and the ALA’s Alex Award among numerous other awards, and been finalists for the Hugo, the Nebula, and the Orange Prize.

 Our adult novelists include Kevin Hearne, Garth Nix, Jaclyn Moriarty, Melina Marchetta, Alaya Dawn Johnson, Rosina Lippi (also writing as Sara Donati), Delia Sherman, Jon Skovron, Rachel DeWoskin, Sajni Patel, Jesse Q Sutanto, Felicity McLean, Ellen Klages, and many more.

 We are drawn to nonfiction authors who are leaders in their field or have lived a singular life, who have something powerful to say, and who distinguish themselves through their writing.
 Our nonfiction authors include biographers and historians whose narratives compel us like great fiction; scientists who rivet us with their descriptions of the natural world; journalists who bring us deep inside pressing issues through story; memoirists who captivate us with their lives and voice; innovators and entrepreneurs who possess keen insights in business and beyond; and feminists and activists who are advocating for a more equal, more inclusive world.